guilhermehas/agda-linear-algebra/main.typ

 this parametrized solution is valid in all of the equations.
 In addition, I proved that all solutions can be expressed by the parametrized solution, which means that it is the most generous one.

+= Discussion

+== Functional definition <fdef>
+Using the functional definition instead of the conventional data-typed definition helps with index manipulation.
+However, it isn't good most of the time.
+For example, type inference works better when using data-typed definitions.

+== Setoids <setoids>
+In this library, it is necessary because vectors and matrixes are defined in a functional way.
+However, if it is defined in the data way, setoids would just increase the complexity without any gains.

 = Future Work
 I should prove that the vectors that create the parametrized solution should be linearly independent.